Overview of using AWS Glue - AWS Glue

 In the console, for persistent data stores, you can add a crawler to populate the AWS Glue Data Catalog.
 You can start the Add crawler wizard from the list of tables or the list of crawlers.
 You choose one or more data stores for your crawler to access.
 You can also create a schedule to determine the frequency of running your crawler.
 For data streams, you can manually create the table definition, and define stream properties.

 Optionally, you can provide a custom classifier that infers the schema of your data.
 You can create custom classifiers using a grok pattern.
 However, AWS Glue provides built-in classifiers that are automatically used by crawlers if a custom classifier does not recognize your data.
 When you define a crawler, you don't have to select a classifier.
-For more information about classifiers in AWS Glue, see Adding classifiers to a crawler in AWS Glue.
+For more information about classifiers in AWS Glue, see Defining and managing classifiers.

 Crawling some types of data stores requires a connection that provides authentication and location information.
 If needed, you can create a connection that provides this required information in the AWS Glue console.